prosolvo4th/nerdtree/README.markdown

 Key mapping
 -----------

-As the same as [GitGutter](https://github.com/airblade/vim-gitgutter) plugin:
+As the same as [GitGutter](https://github.com/airblade/vim-gitgutter) plugin default.

 * `]c` : Jump to next indicator
 * `[c` : Jump to prev indicator

+You can set `g:NERDTreeMapNextHunk` and `g:NERDTreeMapPrevHunk` variables to your prefer keys. e.g.

+`let g:NERDTreeMapNextHunk = ",n"`

+`let g:NERDTreeMapPrevHunk = ",p"`

 NOTE
 ----

 Now it's is still under development, there may be a lot of bug.
 Welcome your pull request!

-Add `let g:NERDTreeShowGitStatus = 0` to your vimrc to be disable.
+Add `let g:NERDTreeShowGitStatus = 0` in your vimrc to turn off this feature.

 WARNING
 -------